AmpliconSuite/CoRAL/README.md

 discordant	chr7:55155021-->chr7:55127266+	86.496697	978
 ```
 * Cycles file:
-For each amplicon, a tab-separated text file named ```output_prefix_amplicon*_cycles.txt``` describing the list of cycles and paths returned from cycle extraction.
+For each amplicon, a tab-separated text file named ```output_dir_amplicon*_cycles.txt``` describing the list of cycles and paths returned from cycle extraction.
 Note that the cycles files output by CoRAL have mostly the same format as those output by [AmpliconArchitect](https://github.com/AmpliconSuite/AmpliconArchitect) (and therefore the files can be used interchangeably with AmpliconArchitect in most cases).
 Specifically a cycles file includes (i) the list of amplified intervals; (ii) the list of sequence edges; (iii) the list of cycles and paths, where an entry starts with ```0+``` and ends with ```0-``` in ```Segments``` indicates a path - these lines have the same format as AmpliconArchitect output.
 CoRAL's cycles files additionally include (iv) a list of longest (i.e., there are no paths that can form a sub/super-path to each other) path constraint indicated by long reads, and used in CoRAL's cycle extraction.
 Here is an example cycles file corresponding to the above graph file from GBM39.
 ```
 Interval	1	chr7	54659673	56149664
 List of cycle segments